Pancasila (politics): Formulation

 In his speech, Sukarno rejected the Panca Dharma as a name, saying that "dharma" meant 'obligation', but that he was proposing principles.
 He further said that he liked the symbolic meaning of "five" as there were Five Pillars of Islam, five fingers to a hand and five senses.
 He named the principles Pancasila.
+With this formulation, Sukarno made a compromise between the ideas of an Islamic state and of a secular state.
+Sukarno outlined these five principles could be compressed into three principles ("trisila"), namely: the principle of socio-nationalism, of socio-democracy, and of the one Lordship and then those three can further be compressed into one principle (ekasila), which is the principle of gotong royong (mutual cooperation).